hitokiri-mata/katacoda-courses/kubernetes-serverless/kubeless/step4-register.md

 With the above, here is a breakdown of this function registration request:

-- kubeless function deploy _fibonacci_ tells Kubeless to register a new function named fibonacci.
+- kubeless function deploy _fibonacci_ tells Kubeless to register a new function named `fibonacci`.
 The function will be accessible over the Web using this name.
 This doesn’t need to be the same as the function name used inside the code (this is instead specified using the --handler option).

 - --runtime python3.6 tells Kubeless to use Python 3.6 to execute the code.
 Other runtimes are available such as: Java, NodeJS, Ruby, PHP, Go, .NET and Ballerina.
 You can also supply a [custom runtime](https://kubeless.io/docs/runtimes/) as a container.